Skip to Main Content

 WEBSITE ACCESSIBILITY

 The Department of Corrections and Rehabilitation is committed to ensuring that its website and available documents are accessible to people with disabilities.
-If you would like to provide feedback on site accessibility or to request documents in alternative formats, you may contact: Patrick De Costa, Acting Statewide ADA Coordinator, at email [email protected].
+If you would like to provide feedback on site accessibility or to request documents in alternative formats, you may contact: Patrick De Costa, Departmental ADA Coordinator, at email [email protected].

 Need help in another language?
 For 廣東話/广东话 , 國語/普通话 , Kapasen Chuuk , ʻŌlelo Hawaiʻi , Ilokano , 日本語 , 한국어 , Kajin M̧ajeļ , Gagana Samoa , Español , Tagalog , ภาษาไทย , Tiếng Việt , Visayan